tskit-dev/tskit/docs/numba.md

 ## Tree Iteration

-Tree iteration can be performed in `numba.njit` compiled functions using the {class}`NumbaTreeIndex` class.
+Tree iteration can be performed in `numba.njit` compiled functions using the {class}`TreeIndex` class.
 This class provides `next()` and `prev()` methods for forward and backward iteration through the trees in a tree sequence.
 Its `in_range` and `out_range` attributes provide the edges that must be added or removed to form the current tree from the previous tree, along with the current tree `interval` and its sites and mutations through `site_range` and `mutation_range`.

-A `NumbaTreeIndex` instance can be obtained from a `NumbaTreeSequence` using the `tree_index()` method.
+A `TreeIndex` instance can be obtained from a {class}`NumbaTreeSequence` using the {meth}`~NumbaTreeSequence.tree_index` method.
 The initial state of this is of a "null" tree outside the range of the tree sequence, the first call to `next()` or `prev()` will be to the first, or last tree sequence tree respectively.
 After that, the `in_range` and `out_range` attributes will provide the edges that must be added or removed to form the current tree from the previous tree.
 For example
 `tree_index.in_range.order[in_range.start:in_range.stop]` will give the edge ids that are new in the current tree, and `tree_index.out_range.order[out_range.start:out_range.stop]` will give the edge ids that are no longer present in the current tree. `tree_index.site_range` and
 `tree_index.mutation_range` give the indexes into the tree sequences site and mutation arrays.